Eyeglasses and Contact Lenses

 Eyeglasses.
 Eyeglasses are the most common form of eyewear used to correct or improve many types

 of vision problems.
-They are a frame that holds two pieces of glass or plastic, which
+They consist of a frame that holds 2 pieces of glass or plastic

-or hyperopia).
-They can also include blurring due to an irregularly shaped cornea
+They can also include blurring due to an irregularly shaped cornea (astigmatism).

-(astigmatism).
-Eyeglasses work by adding or subtracting focusing power to the eye's
+Eyeglasses work by adding or subtracting focusing power to the cornea and lens.

 Contact lenses.
 Contact lenses are worn directly on the cornea.
 Like eyeglasses, contact lenses correct

 refractive errors.
-They do this by adding or subtracting focusing power to the eye's
+They do this by adding or subtracting focusing power to the cornea

 How to read an eyeglass prescription

 The lens power of eyeglasses is measured in diopters.
 This measurement reflects the